I'm willing to go extreme with my stories, keep in mind! Before you start reading, you should know that this story has:

 I made my way to the family bathroom and took a soothing bath with varieties of scented salts and scented liquid soap then slid the dress over my soft textured body and put on unseeable shorts for the secrecy of letting no one know I was on my period.
 I then struggled to put my heels on.
 Walking back to the bedroom, I stopped in front of the body sized mirror, deeply staring at myself.
 I looked different from the last time looking in the mirror.
 I didn't know what it was but something definitely changed.
 I held my breath as the noise of music and people muttering became louder.
 Of course, Emma would have brought her snobbiest friends.

 While she thought of other people, she still thought of herself, almost to the point I'm sick of it.
 I quickly put on a little eyeliner, mascara, and lipstick.
 I rushed and braided the sides of my hair then put it all in a bun.
 To top it off I wrapped a violet colored ribbon around my neck and attached it in the back.
-I was never the one to put on a bunch of makeup, it makes you look desperate for attention and I didn't like being around big crowds.
-I hated parties because I never got invited to them except for once.
-Most importantly, I don't trust anyone in them.
+I was never the one to put on a bunch of makeup.
+I hated parties.
+I never got invited to them except for once and that memory was... it sucked.

 I quickly walked to the entrance way that separated the hall from my room and closed the door, locking it behind me, making sure no one was in here with me then opened the door to my closet.
 Scooting my old junk such as my old high tops and slid my fingers along the old torn wallpaper leading as the shape of a tiny door.
 I reached my nails deeply in the creases of the broken wall and pulled out the slide of wood, leaving a small hole.

 Daddy didn't look at all surprised.
 He told me he had made me something.
-He was always an excellent wielder, made all sorts of knives and swords but the knife he gave me had a special marking just like all the other knives he wielded and threw downstairs for safekeeping, waiting to use them for god knows what instead of selling them to small stores around the state.
+He was always an excellent Wielder, made all sorts of knives and swords but the knife he gave me had a special marking just like all the other knives he wielded and threw downstairs for safekeeping, waiting to use them for god knows what instead of selling them to small stores around the state like he usually does.

-Snapping back to reality, I lifted my dress squatting down.
+Snapping back to reality, I lift my dress then squat.
 I snatched the knife holder and fastened it around my upper thigh so that it was unpredictable.
 I slid the knife my dad gave me in its little pouch and raised myself to my feet patting the ends to my dress down.
 Bending the middle piece of the lining that separates the top layer and bottom layer, I stuff in a pocket knife.
 I always bring back up and backups for my main back up.

 None of them I knew except for a few girls I saw in the hallways at school.
 Emma was the only teen who now existed in my life.

-Without a doubt, I knew she texted a lot of her close friends to be here but there was always a special place in her heart for me.
+I always had a safe place in her heart.
 I stopped at the end of the hallway and held my breath as I entered the big crowd of dancing hooligans and then finally moved forward, pushing people aside to get to Emma who was trying to bend down and grab a piece of tape from the coffee table while trying to hold the sign that said 'Happy Birthday,' above the fireplace.
 Interrupting her moment of personal struggle I jumped in and picked up the tape for her.